cosenmarco/cosenmarco.github.io/_posts/2019-06-01-30_leds_with_30_volts.md

 ## Understanding the applications in the datasheet

+Before showing the circuit I came up with and the measurements, I'd like to show reasoning I did by breaking down the examples provided in the datasheet.
+This will help understanding the final desing.

+Let's start with the easy one: "20-Segment Meter with Mode Switch"

 ### 20-LED dot-mode display

-Before moving on to the final circuit we may want to break down the examples provided in the datasheet to better understand the final design.
-Let's start with the easy one: "20-Segment Meter with Mode Switch"

 In the schematic below (Fig. 1) I removed the switch between bar / dot mode to make it more readable.